 2. Arrows

-Arrows keeps things simple, presenting Hubspot-based tasks and projects in a cleaner, easier-to-use checklist.
-Your team can continue working in Hubspot without requiring your customers to know how to use Hubspot as well.
+Arrows keeps things simple, presenting HubSpot-based tasks and projects in a cleaner, easier-to-use checklist.
+Your team can continue working in HubSpot without requiring your customers to know how to use HubSpot as well.

 3. RocketLane